What is Capital Lease Accounting?

 How is a Capital Lease Recorded on the Balance Sheet?

 Given the capital lease’s nature of being a financing arrangement, businesses must break down the periodic rental payments into interest expense according to the firm’s applicable depreciation expense and interest rate.

-For example, should the company make $1000 in monthly rental payments with an estimated interest of $200, then the following should be entered in the balance sheets:
+For this capital lease accounting example, say the company makes $1000 in monthly rental payments with an estimated interest of $200.
+The following should then be entered in the balance sheets:

 $1000 credit to the cash account